rbms-bsc/DCRMR/_pages/Ppdm/Place-of-distribution.md

 <a name="5.26.38.1">5.26.38.1</a> When only an address or description of a trade sign appears on the manifestation and the place name is known or can be reasonably surmised,  supply a modern form of the place name in the language of the cataloging agency in square brackets.
 (Transcribe a statement containing the address or sign in the [Name of distributor](/DCRMR/ppdm/Name-of-distributor/) element; see [5.27.36.1](/DCRMR/ppdm/Name-of-distributor/#5.27.36.1).)
 When supplying the place of distribution, give a justification in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement) if not apparent from the rest of the description and if considered important (see [5.285.32.5](/DCRMR/ppdm/Note-on-distribution-statement/#5.285.32.5)).
 If the supplied place name is uncertain, record it following the instructions at [5.26.385](/DCRMR/ppdm/Place-of-distribution/#526385-place-of-distribution-uncertain-or-unknown).

 >**Example:**
->Distribution statement: <CITE>[London] : To be sold at the first shop in Popes-Head-Alley, next to Cornhill, near the Exchange
+>Distribution statement: <CITE>[London] : To be sold at the first shop in Popes-Head-Alley, next to Cornhill, near the Exchange</CITE>
-Note on distribution statement: Popes Head Alley and the Exchange are located in London</CITE>
+Note on distribution statement: <CITE>Popes Head Alley and the Exchange are located in London</CITE>
 >>(*Comment*: Example formatted with ISBD punctuation for clarity)

 ## 5.26.385 Place of distribution uncertain or unknown

-<a name="5.26.385.1">5.26.385.1</a> If the place of distribution is uncertain, and it is considered important, supply the name of the probable place of distribution with a question mark, using a modern form of the name in the language of the cataloging agency in square brackets.
+<a name="5.26.385.1">5.26.385.1</a> If the place of distribution is uncertain, and it is considered important, supply the name of a probable place of distribution with a question mark, using a modern form of the name in the language of the cataloging agency in square brackets.

 >**Example:**
 ><CITE>[Cambridge, Mass.? ]</CITE>